ogivuk/learning/tdd-django/README.md

     * The migrations are applied automatically to the test database.
 * Database migrations for the real database can be executed by running ```$ python manage.py migrate```
     * Database can be recreated fresh and empty by running ```$ python manage.py migrate --noinput```
+* Deleting migrations is dangerous, but it is needed sometimes when making changes to the models code.
+    * Deleting a migration that’s already been applied to a database somewhere should not be done: Django will be confused about what state it’s in, and how to apply future migrations.
+    * A migration should be deleted only if it hasn’t been used.
+    * A good rule is to never delete or modify a migration that’s already been committed to the VCS.

 ##### Database Configuration
 * The database configuration is in the settings.py file.